cossacklabs/product-docs/themis/regulations/apple-crypto-regulations.md

 ---
 weight: 1
-title: App Store requirements
+title: US crypto export regulations
 ---

-# US crypto export regulations for Themis when submitting to App Store
+# US crypto export regulations for Themis

+## Submitting apps to App Store

 If your application uses Themis and you want to submit it to the Apple App Store, you are required to do the following: